Asa-Nisi-Masa/christmas-tree/README.md

 ### Settings

-A global settings module can be found at `christmas_tree.common.settings` - update the number LEDs and the (local) IP of your Raspberry Pi inside there.
+A global settings module can be found at `christmas_tree.common.settings` - update the number LEDs and the (local) IP of your Raspberry Pi (if you want to run the server) inside there.

 ### Wiring

-See my wiring in the image below.
+See my wiring in the sketch below.
 What's important is to not power the LEDs from the Raspberry Pi but to have a dedicated power supply.
 Also, I had to power the LED chain in multiple places for the LED brightness/color not to fall off too much due to internal resistance.

 I used the `D21` GPIO pin for the LED data channel, if that does not work for you try the other pins.